 You May Not Land Your Dream Job… and That’s OK

-Millions of Americans are unemployed or furloughed.
-Competition for jobs right now is tough.
+Competition for jobs at the salary you want is higher right now.
 So, chances that you’ll land your dream job are slimmer.
 But, that doesn’t have to be a bad thing!
 Think back to when you were applying to college.
 Did you end up at your dream school?
 Did it all work out in the end?

 To put things in perspective, you’re also in your early 20s.
 Most people do not know exactly what they want to do with their lives at this age.
 It’s a myth that everyone knows exactly what they want to do when they graduate college.
 It’s important to be flexible.
 Take a job and figure out what you enjoy and what you don’t enjoy about that job.
 Then, continue looking for ways to enjoy that job more, or look for another job you’ll enjoy more.